mike-north/ember-octane-workshop/notes/08-tracked-properties.md

 +   <option value="2" selected={{eq this.userId "2"}}>Sample McData</option>
 ```

-We can now make two observations
+We can now make two observations:

 1. If we change the initializer of the `userId` class field in the component JS module, the appropriate user ends up being selected (and the validation text is also correctly initialized)
 1. If we change the selected user, the validation text is not updated properly

-What we're missing is a mechanism for receiving the `<select>`'s `"change"` DOM event, and updating `userId` appropriately
+What we're missing is a mechanism for receiving the `<select>`'s `"change"` DOM event, and updating `userId` appropriately.

 In [`app/components/login-form.js`](../app/components/login-form.js), add an action